GreaseCube/Software-Renderer/README.md

 # Rotating Cube example

+My first code-venture.
 A tiny software renderer written from scratch, without using any game engine, or mathematics library.
-Written entirely in Vanilla JS, using the native `<canvas>` element.
+Written entirely in Vanilla JS, using the native `<canvas>` element, with some slight shading done on the basis of distance from the camera.

 https://github.com/MitchOnArch/Rotating-Cube/assets/131473518/34dd0a8e-3600-44cc-8f89-d2af7ab1ecfc